 What is a Rain Chain?

 The rain chain is an attractive and effective alternative to the traditional drain pipe – a major component of every rainwater harvesting system.
-The rain chain is simply a series of interlocking metal links which carry water from the roof gutters down into the storage container or rain barrel during rainwater harvesting.
+The rain chain is simply a series of interlocking metal links that carry water from the roof gutters down into the storage container or rain barrel during rainwater harvesting.

 Functioning exactly like a drain pipe, this chain is attached to the end of a roof gutter to gently channel rainwater run-off from the gutter down to the ground.
-Usually, they carry links, hollow cups or funnels that produce a soothing sound as run-off hits them.
+Usually, they carry links, hollow cups, or funnels that produce a soothing sound as run-off hits them.
 This effective alternative to the conventional downspout can be easily integrated into a rainwater harvesting system by simply removing the downspout and replacing it with a chain.

 Read Our Related Article: